-Management expects revenues in fiscal 2012 to increase approximately 5% over fiscal year 2011.
-Expectations are for product mix and margins to remain favorable for fiscal year 2012.
-During fiscal 2011 new orders received by the Company were approximately \$37.2 million.
-The order backlog of approximately \$38.7 million at June 30, 2011 gives the Company a solid base of future sales.
-It is presently anticipated that a minimum of \$30 million of orders comprising the June 30, 2011 backlog will be filled during the fiscal year ending June 30, 2012.
-The minimum of \$30 million does not include any shipments, which may be made against orders subsequently received during the fiscal year ending June 30, 2012.
+Management expects revenues in fiscal 2013 to increase over fiscal year 2012.
+Expectations are for product mix and margins to remain favorable for fiscal year 2013.
+During fiscal 2012 new orders received by the Company were approximately \$44.4 million.
+The order backlog of approximately \$50.8 million at June 30, 2012 gives the Company a solid base of future sales.
+It is presently anticipated that a minimum of \$30 million of orders comprising the June 30, 2012 backlog will be filled during the fiscal year ending June 30, 2013.
+The minimum of \$30 million does not include any shipments, which may be made against orders subsequently received during the fiscal year ending June 30, 2013.
 See discussions below for further detail on the customer mix included in the backlog.

-In addition to the backlog, the Company currently has outstanding quotations representing in excess of \$43.9 million in the aggregate for both repeat and new programs.
-Many potential orders are currently being discussed and negotiated with existing and potential new customers.
+In addition to the backlog, the Company currently has outstanding quotations representing in excess of \$32 million in the aggregate for both repeat and new programs.
 The outstanding quotations encompass various new and previously manufactured power supplies, transformers, and subassemblies.
 However, there can be no assurance that the Company will acquire any or all of the anticipated orders described above, many of which are subject to allocations of the United States defense spending and factors affecting the defense industry and military procurement generally.

-Two significant customers in fiscal 2011 represented 62% of the Company's total sales and three significant customers in fiscal 2010 represented 48% of the Company's total sales.
+Two significant customers represented 60% and 62% of the Company's total sales in fiscal 2012 and 2011, respectively.
 These sales are in connection with multiyear programs in which the Company is a significant subcontractor.
-The June 30, 2011 backlog of \$38.7 million includes orders from two customers that represent 48% and 15%, respectively, of the total backlog.
-A loss of one of these customers or programs related to these customers would significantly impact the Company.
+The June 30, 2012 backlog of \$50.8 million includes orders from two customers that represent 52% and 10% of the total backlog.
+A loss of one of these customers or programs related to these customers could significantly impact the Company.
 Historically, a small number of customers have accounted for a large percentage of the Company's total sales in any given fiscal year.
-Even though our business tends to be concentrated in several customers, the makeup of those customers often changes from year to year.
 For several years, management has pursued opportunities with current and new customers with an overall objective of lowering the concentration of sales, mitigating excessive reliance upon a single major product of a particular program and minimizing the impact of the loss of a single significant customer.
 Management continues to evaluate its business development functions and potential revised courses of action in order to diversify its customer base.
-The defense industry itself tends to be concentrated with a few large tier one defense contractors which limits the amount of diversity the Company can achieve with its customer base.
+The Company currently has a very high concentration level with two customers and this presents significant risk.

 Management, along with the Board of Directors, continues to evaluate the need and use of the Company's working capital.
-Capital expenditures are expected to be approximately \$300,000 for fiscal 2012.
+Capital expenditures are expected to be approximately \$200,000 for fiscal 2013.
 Expectations are that the working capital will be required to fund orders, dividend payments, and general operations of the business.
 From time to time, management along with the Mergers and Acquisitions Committee of the Board of Directors examine opportunities involving acquisitions or other strategic options, including buying certain products or product lines.
 The criteria for consideration are synergies with the Company's existing product base and accretion to earnings.